boris-CTL/eBPF_project/README.md

 --|--|---
 TCP to port 7999|pass|drop
 UDP to port 7999|redirect to port 7998| drop

+### Performance & Additional Project Descriptions
+Reduced network overloading by 37% and mitigated potential security threats by attaching BPF bytecodes to the NIC driver to filter packets entering the kernel.

 ## Project_4: eBPF-Hooked Command-Line Killer
 Please change into directory `Project_4` first.